tryingsomestuff/Minic/README.md

    6.13%  1/2-1/2 {Draw by stalemate}
 ```

 Current level elo are more or less so that even a kid can beat low levels Minic.
-From level 50 or 60, you will start to struggle more !
+From level 50 or 60, you will start to struggle more!
+You can also use the UCI_Elo parameter if UCI_LimitStrenght is activated.

 ## How to compile
 * Linux : use the given build script (or make your own ...)